sporeball/victus/docs/0.11.2/api/sprite.md

 #### new Sprite(spr, x, y, w, h, obj?)

 **spr** : `string`\
-path to the image to use for this sprite.
+path to the image to use for the sprite.

 **x** : `number`\
 x-coordinate of the sprite.